- About Us

 Patients seeking information should contact their physician.

 Synairgen has commenced a Phase III randomised placebo-controlled trial of SNG001 in hospitalised COVID-19 patients, named SG018.
-The trial is a randomised, placebo-controlled study being conducted in approximately 20 countries enrolling a total of 610 COVID-19 patients.
+The trial is a randomised, placebo-controlled study being conducted in 17 countries and has completed recruitment of 610 COVID-19 patients.
+Synairgen is on track to share top line results in early 2022.